acoustic-content-samples/sample-wch-conversation-core/README.md

   .then(wchcore => {
     // Access to your Watson Conversation Service Instances (This is the general approach to access any defined plugin) const conversation = wchcore.getService('conversation');
-    // Access to Watson Content Hub
+    // Access to Acoustic Content
     const wchconversation =  wchcore.getService('wchconversation');

     conversation.get('en').sendMessage({message: 'Hello', context: {}})